linode/docs/docs/products/compute/kubernetes/guides/deploy-cluster-using-pulumi/index.md

 ### Connect to your LKE Cluster

 Now that your Kubernetes cluster is deployed, you can use kubectl to connect to it and begin defining your workload.
-In this section, you will access your cluster's kubeconfig and use it to connect to your cluster with kubectl.
+Access your cluster's kubeconfig and use it to connect to your cluster with kubectl.

 1. Use Pulumi to access your cluster's kubeconfig, decode its contents, and save them to a file.
 Pulumi returns a [base64](https://en.wikipedia.org/wiki/Base64) encoded string (a useful format for automated pipelines) representing your kubeconfig.
 Replace `lke-cluster-config.yaml` with your preferred file name.